-I am the Owner of Inner Minds, a Therapy Practice, and a Qualified Professional with a passion for making a difference.
+I am the Owner of Inner Minds, a Family Therapy Practice, and a Qualified Professional with a passion for making a difference.

-Having struggled through my own life’s challenges awakened me to the realization and importance that without a healthy, authentic self-esteem, life would continue to be a struggle.
+Having struggled through my own life’s challenges awakened me to the realisation and importance that without a healthy, authentic self-esteem, life would continue to be a struggle.
 I have discovered my own inner strengths, and to believe in myself has freed me from relying on outer influences to define my self-worth.

 I was a parent who faced divorce and was not prepared for the emotional roller coaster which hit me – feeling fear, anger, resentment, stress, relief, anxiety, sadness and, of course, the inevitable guilt, and realised that my life is the result of my choices.